pirj/l/README.md

 Functions and methods most probably sound familiar to you.
 L is not exception to that.

-Quotes can be associated with a word, named.
+Quotes can be associated with a word.
-First comes the name, a quoted word, then the quote, and `def` to associate the two:
+First comes quoted word that serves as a function handle, then the quote the function implementation, and a `def` to associate the two:
 ```
 'multiply-by-two [ 2 * ] def
 ```

-Add input, and output the result to the console:
+It can be used right away, pass it a `5` as input, tell it to print the result, and, to no surprise, this prints `10`:
 ```
 5 multiply-by-two puts
 ```